rmsk2/6502-Arithmetic/README.md

 Fixed point multiplication and squaring are performed internally using the full 64 bit result in order to maximize the achieveable accuracy.
-As the multiplication and squaring routines are agnostic whith respect to the position or the absence of the assumed fixed point this unfortunately means that quite a few unneccessary operations are peformed for multiplication or squaring of 32 bit integers if you are only interested in the 32 bit integer result of these calculations.
+As the multiplication and squaring routines are agnostic whith respect to the position or the absence of the assumed fixed point this unfortunately means that quite a few unneccessary operations are performed for multiplication or squaring of 32 bit integers if you are only interested in the 32 bit integer result of these calculations.

 # What's next?